gmberton/VPR-methods-evaluation/README.md

 ```
 This should produce this as output `R@1: 98.8, R@5: 99.7, R@10: 99.9, R@20: 100.0`, which will be saved in a log file under `./logs/`

-You can easily change the paths for different datasets, and you can use any of the following methods: NetVLAD, SFRS, CosPlace, Conv-AP, MixVPR.
+You can easily change the paths for different datasets, and you can use any of the following methods: NetVLAD, SFRS, CosPlace, Conv-AP, MixVPR and EigenPlaces.
 Note that each method has weights only for certain architectures.
 For example NetVLAD only has weights for VGG16 with descriptors_dimension 32768 and 4069 (with PCA).